Mrs Rachel Richardson is our SENDCO. You can contact her via email at firstname.lastname@example.org

 Ocean Academy’s policy for inclusion is based on the belief that all children should have equal opportunities and access to every aspect of academy life.
-A continuum of provision should ensure that the ongoing needs of all children should be met at all levels so that aspirations and outcomes can be realised.
+It is the aim that a continuum of provision is in place that allows aspirations and expected progress for all.

-Ocean Academy is committed to ‘Closing the Gaps’ for all individuals, nurturing a strong sense of self-worth and a positive attitude to learning through engagement and purpose.
-All staff have a responsibility to identify and respond to any child they feel is becoming vulnerable academically, socially, physically or emotionally.
+Ocean Academy is committed to delivering a No Limits, No Barriers curriculum for all individuals, nurturing a strong sense of self-worth and a positive attitude to learning through engagement and purpose.
+All staff have a responsibility to identify and respond to any child they feel is becoming vulnerable academically, socially, physically, mentally or emotionally.

 Frequently asked questions